NikithaAshok/LegalTextSummarization_old/README.md

 # LegalTextSummarization

-A legal text summarizer that uses Self-Attention Mechanism using the BERT Model
+A legal text summarizer that uses Self-Attention Mechanism using the BERT Model.
+Technologies used: NLTK, pandas, Stemmer.